jacebenson/cedar/docs/docs/tutorial/chapter6/comment-form.md

    Database
 ```

 There are no hard and fast rules here, but generally the farther down you put your business logic (the code that deals with moving and manipulating data) the easier it will be to build and maintain your application.
-Redwood encourages you to put your business logic in services since they're "closest" to the data and behind the GraphQL interface.
+Cedar encourages you to put your business logic in services since they're "closest" to the data and behind the GraphQL interface.

 :::